 Ratesetter Loans UK may say that it’s a good idea to roll over the loan, however, this is definitely a bad idea.
 The reason is that you will end up being charged more interest, as well as charges, which will plunge you into deeper debt.
 If you do roll the loan over, you cannot do this more than twice.

 There are several organisations that provide free independent advice on debt:

-If Ratesetter Loans UK are in breach of the regulations, then you are entitled not to pay them as the debt is unenforceable.
-If you simply can’t afford to pay, then contact one of the organisations we have listed above, they will provide the help and guidance you require.
+If Ratesetter Loans UK have breached the regulations,you do not need to pay them, as the debt will have become unenforceable.
+If you are just not in a financial position to pay, your best course of action would be to contact one of the organisations we have listed above, and they will be able to provide the help and guidance you require.